Dear Community Members,

 Orbital hypertelorism is a disorder where there is an abnormal distance between the eyes.
 This is caused by the abnormal development of the bones in the forehead during infancy stage.
 This condition is often a syndrome of many diseases like Edwards disease and Loeys-Dietz syndrome.

 Recently, an Indian-based company called Osteo3D created a solution for people suffering from this condition.
-Dr. Sathish Vasishta and Dr. Derick Mendonca from Sakra Hospital in Bangalore used a 3D printed model to plan a surgical procedure to treat this condition.
+Dr. Sathish Vasishta and Dr. Derick Mendonca from Sakra Hospital in Bangalore used a 3D printed model to

 3D printing is used in bioengineering patient compatible organs and cell structures but it is also used in the side of the pharmaceutical industry.
 A group of researchers from the University College London’s School of Pharmacy used 3D printing to explore the effects of geometry on the characteristics of drug release on pills and tablets.
 Their study aims to produce differently-shaped tablets that are difficult to create using traditional methods.